Athelian/Chess/README.md

-# Object Oriented Chess Game Engine
+# Efficient OOP Chess Engine

 The purpose of this app was to generate a novel chess engine with a focus on shifting away from hard-coded values, as in every piece either possesses its own logic, or inherits shared logic for determining its moveset.